asimwe1/rust_chatapp/site/guide/4-requests.md

 `usize`, while an `Err` would indicate that `<id>` was not a `usize`.
 The `Err`'s value would contain the string that failed to parse as a `usize`.

+! tip: It's not just forwards that can be caught!

+  In general, when any guard fails for any reason, including parameter guards, you can use an `Option` or `Result` type in its place to catch the failure.

 By the way, if you were to omit the `rank` parameter in the `user_str` or `user_int` routes, Rocket would emit an error and abort launch, indicating that the routes _collide_, or can match against similar incoming requests.
 The `rank`